 I want to emphasize that the above is rendered in software with nothing but Gouraud shading and vertex colors.
-This just as a reminder how nice looking visuals can be driven by low tech.
-It was also relatively fast (40 FPS @ 720p).
+This just as a reminder of how nice visuals can be driven by low tech.
+It ran also relatively fast (40 Hz in a resolution of 720p).

 Moving it to the GPU

 The article that I wrote for GPU Pro 3 describes the same algorithm as that which was running in my prototype, just with all code moved to the pixel shader, and wrapped in a ray-tracing framework (essentially “shadertoying” it).
 This approach is wasteful, a fact that was correctly pointed out in .
 One can no longer benefit from triangle interpolation and cannot parallelize threads across sample points; instead the whole thing is a big loop per pixel.